-When Your Dreams are Put on Hold
+When Your Dreams Are Put on Hold

-Then all I can do is wait until I hear back from another publication.
+Then all I can do is wait until I hear back from the next publication.
 Stay in my current season of life and busy myself with other activities.
 Rest in the fact that God is still in control and that He sees my disappointment.
+But society would tell me to do exactly the opposite.

 Stuck in a Dream-Chasing Society

-This statement seems to be plastered everywhere as a call to achieve one’s dreams and to achieve them now.
+This statement seems to be plastered everywhere as a call to achieve one’s dreams—and to achieve them now.
 No waiting.
 Just attaining.

 But what if we can only get so much on our own?
+What if we have to wait for our dreams to come true?

 Out of Our Control

 Whether we like it or not, life is a process.
 Actually, life is full of processes.
-Not quick-fixes.
+Not quick fixes.
 Not instant happiness.
 Not one-size-fits-all.

 Wait for the Lord; be strong and let your heart take courage; yes, wait for the Lord.
 (Psalm 27:14 NASB)

-We’re actually not in control of achieving our dreams.
+We’re not in control of achieving our dreams.
 God is.
 We can try to fight our circumstances, but the sooner we recognize God’s sovereignty, the sooner we can recognize the beauty of waiting.

 Comments are closed.